eltimn/lift-mongoauth/README.markdown

 # Installation

-Jars are available via the oss.sonatype.org repo.
+This module is available from the Sonatype repo.
+It uses the Lift "edition" in the name.
+For example, if you use any of 2.5-SNAPSHOT, 2.5-RC4, or 2.5 the Lift edition is 2.5.

 For *Lift 2.5.x* (Scala 2.9 and 2.10):